-The District's website continues to be an important tool in educating the public about mosquitoes and other vectors and the practices of the District.
-On the website the user can make a service request, sign up for email notification of upcoming fogging operations, view vector-borne disease activity in the District, and view maps of where the District will be fogging and where the District has fogged in the past.
+2020 marked the year of the new website for the District.
+The old website lasted 12 years, but with ever-changing technology and new regulations, this dictated the need for the new website.
+On the new website the user can make a service request, sign up for email notification of upcoming fogging operations, view vector-borne disease activity in the District, and view maps of where the District will be fogging and where the District has fogged in the past.
 The user can also view Board of Trustee agendas and minutes, read the latest news that affects the District and their constituents, and view information on viruses and other diseases that are transmitted by mosquitoes and other vectors such as ticks.
 Visitors to the website may also be interested in the mosquitofish page, as well as, the services page which lists the locations in Butte County and Hamilton City where residents can pick up free mosquitofish.
 The services page also includes yellowjacket and wasp nest removal, tick and insect identification, and a public education section where interested parties can find out how to request the District come to their school or service group for a presentation.
 The website also has links to the pesticide labels and MSDS sheets for the public health pesticides that it uses, as well as, a frequently asked questions page and a "contact us" page.